replicatedhq/replicated-field-labs/instruqt/distributing-with-replicated/04-installing-the-application/assignment.md

 ---

-Now that we have a release in the Replicated Platform, you can distribute it's Helm chart to you customers using entitlements that we manage for you.
-In this step, we're going to install the Harbor Helm chart the same way a customer would install your application.
+Now that we have a release in the Replicated Platform, you can distribute its Helm chart to your customers using entitlements that we manage for you.
+In this step, we are going to install the Harbor Helm chart the same way a customer would install your application.

 Logging Into the Vendor Portal
 ==============================

-We're going to use the Replicated Vendor Portal to look up the installation instructions of the customer Omozan.
+We are going to use the Replicated Vendor Portal to look up the installation instructions for the customer "Omozan".
 The Vendor Portal is a core interface into the platform.
-We'll use it again later in this lab to review the telemetry information we receive from the SDK.
+We will use it again later in this lab to review the telemetry information we receive from the SDK.

 Click on the Vendor Portal tab to open up a new browser window and access the portal.
-Log in with these credentials
+Log in with these credentials:

 Username: `[[ Instruqt-Var key="USERNAME" hostname="shell" ]]`<br/>
 Password: `[[ Instruqt-Var key="PASSWORD" hostname="shell" ]]`

-You'll land on the "Channels" page for your app, which will show the release channels we discussed in the previous step.
-Notice that each channel shows the current version `16.7.0`.
+You will land on the "Channels" page for your app, which will show the release channels we discussed in the previous step.
+Notice that each channel shows the current version `16.7.0` while the channel LTS, which we haven't released to, reflects that.

 ![Vendor Portal Release Channels](../assets/vendor-portal-landing.png)